MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getdisplayidfrommonitor.md

 Type: **[HMONITOR](/windows/win32/winprog/windows-data-types)**

-The handle of the display monitor for which to get the `DisplayId`.
+The handle of the display monitor for which to get the [DisplayId](/windows/windows-app-sdk/api/winrt/microsoft.ui.displayid).

 ### -param displayId

 Type: **[DisplayId](/windows/windows-app-sdk/api/winrt/microsoft.ui.displayid)**

-The display monitor identifier that corresponds to the specified *hmonitor*, if the provided *hmonitor* is valid.
+The display monitor identifier that corresponds to *hmonitor*, if *hmonitor* is valid.
 Otherwise, `null`.

 ## -returns